urstrulydeva/LocalRepo/README.md

-Added the local repo to gitbub from local machine
+Added the local repo to github from local machine